Understanding and Preventing Bullying in Your Classroom

 Open communication with parents.

 Through school-wide communications, social media, or PTO/PTA groups, make sure all parents are familiar with your school’s bullying prevention policies; this way, they know what actions to take if their child is a victim of bullying.
-Share parent resources, like our Bullying and Cyberbullying Parent Guide, which provides important information on types of bullying and the signs that a child is being bullied.
+Share resources with parents that provide important information on types of bullying and the signs that a child is being bullied.